How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 The above code snippet defines the `PCOrCP` namespace, which encapsulates the functionality for redirecting functions.
 The `Program` class represents the entry point for the redirection logic.
 The `RunAs` enum specifies the available modes of operation: `Setup` and `Services`.
 Depending on the selected mode, the `PrintValues` function is called to output the values of `argv` and `envp`.

-To use the `PCOrCP` functionality, you can create two separate projects: `Setup` and `Services`.
+To use the `PCOrCP` functionality, I can create two separate projects: `Setup` and `Services`.
 In the `Setup` project, include the following code in a file called `PCOrCP.cpp`:

 ```cpp
 #include "../Program/PCOrCP.h"